Get a unique identifier

 private static final AtomicLong nextId = new AtomicLong();

-private static long nextId() {
+public static long nextId() {

 return nextId.getAndIncrement();